 As much as I like small batch donuts with seasonal, market-driven ingredients and creative flavors (when they’re made well), it’s hard to beat a classic cake or raised donut that tastes like Americana.
-In San Francisco, the place to go for that kind of comfort is Bob’s Donuts, a 24/7 Nob Hill donut emporium that the Ahn family took over more than three decades ago.
+In San Francisco, the place to go for that kind of comfort is Bob’s Donuts, a 24/7 Nob Hill donut emporium that debuted in 1960.

+The Ahn family took over Bob’s Donuts more than three decades ago.
 Aya Ahn and husband Don relieved matriarch Eleanor with donut making duties.
 The Ahns and their crew typically produce pastry rings between 6 p.m. and 2 a.m., with your best bet of finding fresh donuts falling right in the middle, at about 10.
 They even make a giant chocolate glazed raised donut ($5.50) that weighs almost three pounds.
 Eat this behemoth in 3 minutes or less and get it for free, along with a free T-shirt.

 Even if you don’t want to tussle with Bob’s three-pound donut after a bar crawl, which could lead to a very different walk of shame, it’s well worth visiting Nob Hill for a smaller donut dose.